 While many conclusions and analysis have been extracted on numerous aspects of these sites, under the Federal Court Orders neither site is complete in the sense that is being asked here.
 A wealth of data, reports based on that data, books, articles, studies, thesis, dissertations, documentaries, etc., have at their base, work on these two iconic shipwrecks.
 (Please refer to bibliography) However, much work and investigation is still ongoing and being undertaken on these sites, based on current efforts.
-The use of GIS programs, the use of new remote sensing technology, autonomous underwater vehicle usage and remotely operated vehicle usage on these shallow water sites is both new and exciting moves into new technologies that promise to reveal more about these very important and historically rich shipwrecks.
+The use of GIS programs, the use of new remote sensing technology, autonomous underwater vehicle usage and remotely operated vehicle usage on these shallow water sites is both new and exciting moves into new technologies that promise to reveal more about these very important and historically rich shipwrecks not to mention using all our research and technology to solve the mystery of the location of the missing portions of these ships and their cargo.